oniani/dot/README.md

 In order to start the installation wizard, run the following command:

-`git clone https://github.com/oniani/regulated-minimalism -q && cd regulated-minimalism && ./setup all`
+`git clone https://github.com/oniani/dots -q && cd dots && ./setup all`

 Also, please make sure that the system runs the latest macOS operating system.